blfzz/splunkAPI/README.md

-#Updating Correlation Search in Splunk using Splunk API and Python
+#Updating, Deleting Correlation and Saved Search in Splunk using Splunk API and Python